leophys/ansible-role-selfoss/README.md

 Install and configure the `selfoss` RSS reader with support for multi-users setup.
 A new salt is generated for each installation and the password hash gathered from the `/password` service is written in config.ini.

+The only supported operating system is OpenBSD but the code should be easy to adapt.

 # Requirements

 None